hackersden09/My_Blog/another-page.md

 layout: default
 ---

-# How to understand the Android Architecture
+# Understand the Architecture of Android

 ### Android Architecture